 Formula Renault 2.0

-The Formula Renault exists in a hotly-contested range of D-license Open Wheel series alongside the likes of the Skip Barber, USF2000, and Indy Pro 2000 Championships.
+The Formula Renault existed in a hotly-contested range of D-license Open Wheel series alongside the likes of the Skip Barber, USF2000, and Indy Pro 2000 Championships.
+However, whilst it isn’t Legacy content yet, it’s difficult to find it in any series outside of Hosted Events these days.
 Traditionally found on more European courses, the Renault gives you a sense of the kind of aero its big brother has while also teaching you the basics of wheel-to-wheel Open Wheel racing.

 Formula Renault 3.5

 This 3.5-litre V8 is a fan-favourite on the platform.
-It sounds and looks beautiful and, while the aerodynamics mean it’s likely to grip in basically any corner, it doesn’t discourage the close wheel-banging racing in the same way as the iR-01 or MP4-30 do.
+It sounds and looks beautiful and, while the aerodynamics mean it’s likely to grip in basically any corner, it doesn’t discourage the close wheel-banging racing in the same way as the iR-01 or the various modern Formula One cars do.

 Lotus 49